Stocks rally as Wall Street closes in on rare winning week

 AP Business Writer

-NEW YORK (AP) — Stocks are climbing again on Friday, and the lull for Wall Street’s brutal sell-off this year has the S&P 500 heading for just its second winning week in the last 12.
+NEW YORK (AP) — Stocks are rallying again on Friday, and Wall Street is heading for just its second winning week in the last 12 in a reprieve from its brutal sell-off this year.

-The S&P 500 was 1.5% higher in early trading.
-It’s on pace for a 4.9% gain for the week, though it’s still roughly 20% below its record set early this year and hasn’t recouped its loss from the prior week, which was its worst since the early days of the 2020 coronavirus crash.
+The S&P 500 was 2.3% higher in midday trading.
+It’s on pace for a 5.7% gain for the week, though it’s still close to 20% below its record set early this year and hasn’t recouped its loss from the prior week, which was its worst since the early days of the 2020 coronavirus crash.

-Stocks have climbed this week as pressure from rising Treasury yields lets up somewhat and investors speculate the Federal Reserve may not be as aggressive about raising interest rates as earlier thought.
+Stocks have climbed this week as pressure from rising Treasury yields lets up somewhat and investors speculate the Federal Reserve may not have to be as aggressive about raising interest rates as earlier thought.

-It’s been a reprieve from Wall Street’s tumble through most of the year, as the Fed and other central banks slam into reverse on the tremendous support they fed into markets through the pandemic.
+It’s all offered a bit of relief from Wall Street’s tumble through most of the year, caused by the Fed and other central banks slamming into reverse on the tremendous support fed into markets through the pandemic.
 In hopes of beating down punishingly high inflation, central banks have raised interest rates and made other moves that hurt prices for investments and threaten to slow the economy enough to cause a recession.
 More such moves are sure to come.

 Parts of the U.S. economy are still red-hot, particularly the jobs market, but some discouraging signals have emerged recently.
-One lowlight this week was preliminary data suggesting U.S. manufacturing and services sectors aren’t as strong as economists thought.
+A report on Friday confirmed sentiment among consumers sank to its lowest point since the University of Michigan began keeping records, hurt in particular by high inflation.
+Another lowlight this week suggested U.S. manufacturing and services sectors aren’t as strong as economists thought.

 Such weakening data raise worries about the strength of the economy.
 But they also can be good for financial markets, as paradoxical as that may seem.